Pinball: Relation to gambling

-Prohibition

 Pinball was banned beginning in the early 1940s until 1976 in New York City.
 New York mayor Fiorello La Guardia was responsible for the ban, believing that it robbed school children of their hard-earned nickels and dimes.
 La Guardia spearheaded major raids throughout the city, collecting thousands of machines.
 The mayor participated with police in destroying machines with sledgehammers before dumping the remnants into the city's rivers.

-The ban ended when Roger Sharpe (a star witness for the AMOA – Amusement and Music Operators Association) testified in April 1976 before a committee in a Manhattan courtroom that pinball games had become games of skill and were not games of chance (which are more closely associated with gambling).
+The ban ended when Roger Sharpe, a star witness for the AMOA – Amusement and Music Operators Association, testified in April 1976 before a committee in a Manhattan courtroom that pinball games had become games of skill and were not games of chance, which are more closely associated with gambling.
 He began to play one of two games set up in the courtroom, and – in a move he compares to Babe Ruth's home run in the 1932 World Series – called out precisely what he was going to shoot for, and then proceeded to do so.
 Astonished committee members reportedly voted to remove the ban, which was followed in other cities.
-(Sharpe reportedly acknowledges, in a self-deprecating manner, his courtroom shot was by sheer luck although there was admittedly skill involved in what he did.)
+Sharpe reportedly acknowledges, in a self-deprecating manner, his courtroom shot was by sheer luck although there was admittedly skill involved in what he did.

 Like New York, Los Angeles banned pinball machines in 1939.
 The ban was overturned by the Supreme Court of California in 1974 because (1) if pinball machines were games of chance, the ordinance was preempted by state law governing games of chance in general, and (2) if they were games of skill, the ordinance was unconstitutional as a denial of the equal protection of the laws.
-Although it was rarely enforced, Chicago's ban on pinball lasted three decades and ended in 1976.
+Although it was rarely enforced, Chicago's ban on pinball lasted three decades and ended in 1977.
 Philadelphia and Salt Lake City also had similar bans.
-Regardless of these events, some towns in America still have such bans on their books; the town of Kokomo, Indiana lifted its ordinance banning pinball in December 2016.
+Regardless of these events, some towns in the United States still have such bans on their books; the town of Kokomo, Indiana lifted its ordinance banning pinball in December 2016,and although the law is no longer enforced, South Carolina still bans minors under 18 from playing pinball machines (SC-63-19-2430).

-Pachinko

-Another close relative of pinball is pachinko, a gambling game played in Japan.
-Although they share a common ancestry, the games are very different.
-Pachinko involves shooting many small balls repeatedly into a nearly vertical playfield, while pinball is about manipulating the small number of balls currently in play on a near-horizontal playfield.